 Robert Koch and his discoveries

-Koch’s postulate provided guidelines to identify the causative agent of an infectious disease.
+Koch’s postulate provided guidelines for identifying the causative agent of an infectious disease.

 - The organism can be isolated and grown in pure culture in the laboratory